 The Beginner´s Guide To Peptides

 A peptide is a little piece of protein, essentially- small chains of amino acids.
 Peptides are named according to how many amino acids they are made up of- dipeptides have two, pentapeptides have five, and so on.
 Peptides have many functions in the body, and some of them are active in the skin.
 These skin peptides link with receptors in the skin cells and cause a change in the way the cell acts.

 What do peptides do?

-The changes that peptides cause in the cells have numerous possible effects- they might switch up the cell’s collagen-producing abilities, or reduce a muscle cell’s ability to contract.
-Peptides in skincare have anti-aging effects and they are very hydrating.
+The changes that peptides cause in the cells have numerous possible effects- they might switch up the cell’s collagen-producing abilities or reduce a muscle cell’s ability to contract.
+Peptides in skincare have anti-ageing effects, and they are very hydrating.

 Why should we use peptides?